bramwelt/CS46X/protocol.md

 extension attempts to obtain a new user certificate from the domain associated with the chosen identity.

-1. The browser extension fetches the /.well-known/browserid support document over SSL from the identity's domain.
+1. The browser fetches the /.well-known/browserid support document over SSL from the identity's domain.
-2. Using information from the support document, the browser extension passes the user's email address to the IdP and requests a signed certificate.
+2. Using information from the support document, the browser passes the user's email address to the IdP and requests a signed certificate.
 3. If necessary, the user is asked to sign into the IdP before provisioning proceeds.
-4. The IdP creates, signs, and returns the user certificate to the browser extension.
+4. The IdP creates, signs, and returns the user certificate to the browser.

-With the certificate in hand, the browser extension can continue with generating an identity assertion and uploading it to the directory.
+5. The UU's browser extension caputres the certificate and the user's private and public keypair.

-##Assertion Generation
+##Persona Assertion Generation

-The user certificate establishes a verifiable link between an email address and the Privly PGP public key.
-However, this is alone not enough to create a valid entry in the directory: the user still has to show their connection to the certificate by proving ownership of the private key.
+The user certificate establishes a verifiable link between an email address and a public key.
+However, this is alone not enough to log into a website: the user still has to show their connection to the certificate by proving ownership of the persona private key.

-In order to prove ownership of a private key, the user's browser creates and signs a new document called an "identity assertion."
+In order to prove ownership of a private key, the user's browser creates and signs a new document called a "persona identity assertion."
 It contains:

+*  The origin (scheme, domain, and port) of the RP that the user wants to sign into.
+*  An expiration time for the assertion, generally less than five minutes after it was created.

+The browser then presents both the user certificate and the identity assertion to the RP for verification.

+##Privly Assertion Generation

+Now, a Privly keypair is generated.
+The browser extension has access to the User Certificate as well as the Persona keypair.
+The Persona keypair signs the Privly public key.
+This adds a link in the chain of trust, asserting the identity of the privly public key.

+In order to prove ownership of a private key, the user's browser creates and signs a new "privly identity assertion" that is consistent with the Persona Identity assertion format.
+It contains:

 *  The origin (scheme, domain, and port) of the directory that the user wants to be entered into.
-*  An expiration time for the assertion, generally less than five minutes after it was created.
+*  An expiration time for the assertion, generally less than a month after it was created.
 *  The public key of the PGP keypair generated by the user's browser.

+##Uploading to DP
-The browser then presents both the user certificate and the identity assertion to the RP.
+The browser then presents the user certificate and both identity assertions to the DP.
+(TODO: Add some details)

-##Assertion Verification
+##Persona Assertion Verification
+## Skipping this section - TODO merge with DP functioning as RP

 The combination of user certificate and identity assertion, refered to as a backed assertion, is sufficient to confirm a user's identity.